 Common Questions

 There is fine and coarse besan flour available at Indian grocery stores.
-The coarse besan might be labelled as Ladoo Besan.
+The coarse besan might be labeled as Ladoo Besan.
 I use the Ladoo Besan.
 It adds a slight crunch with the coarse flour.

 You can use normal fine besan as well, which gives a melt-in-the-mouth feeling.
 Some people add 1-2 tablespoons of sooji (rava/semolina) per cup of besan to add a little crunch to the ladoo.

 Let the roasted besan cool down completely before adding powdered sugar.
-If the besan is hot, the sugar melts and loosens the mixture making it difficult to bind.
-If you are unable to make the balls because the dough is too soft, you can keep it in the refrigerator for 10 minutes, and try again.
+If the besan is hot, the sugar melts and loosens the mixture, making it difficult to bind.
+If you are unable to make the balls because the dough is too soft, you can keep it in the refrigerator for 10 minutes and try again.

-Besan Ladoo Recipe
+Besan Ladoo (Easy 4-ingredient Recipe)

 Ingredients

-- 1 cup Gram flour (Besan) 125 gms, I used coarse "ladoo besan", sifted
+- 1 cup Gram flour (Besan), 105 grams, I used coarse "ladoo besan", sifted

-- ½ teaspoon Cardamom powder (Elaichi)
+- 1/2 teaspoon Cardamom powder (Elaichi)

 Instructions